Can I insure a car that’s not in my name?

 How can someone else get insured on my car?

-Just as you can be insured on someone else’s car, someone can be insured on yours.
-If you trust the person, you could add them to your policy as a named driver.
-But remember, if they’re involved in an accident while driving your car, any claim will be on your policy.
+But remember, if they’re involved in an accident while driving your car, any claim will need to be covered by your policy.
 This could wipe out any no-claims discount you’ve built up.

 Do I always need to take out insurance to drive a car I don’t own?